High cholesterol: Signs and symptoms

-Although hypercholesterolemia itself is asymptomatic, longstanding elevation of serum cholesterol can lead to atherosclerosis (hardening of arteries).
-Over a period of decades, elevated serum cholesterol contributes to formation of atheromatous plaques in the arteries.
+Although hypercholesterolemia itself is asymptomatic, longstanding elevation of serum cholesterol can lead to atherosclerosis (build-up of fatty plaques in the arteries, so-called 'hardening of the arteries').
+Over decades, elevated serum cholesterol contributes to the formation of atheromatous plaques in the arteries.
 This can lead to progressive narrowing of the involved arteries.
-Alternatively smaller plaques may rupture and cause a clot to form and obstruct blood flow.
+Alternatively, smaller plaques may rupture and cause a clot to form and obstruct blood flow.
 A sudden blockage of a coronary artery may result in a heart attack.
 A blockage of an artery supplying the brain can cause a stroke.
-If the development of the stenosis or occlusion is gradual, blood supply to the tissues and organs slowly diminishes until organ function becomes impaired.
+If the development of the stenosis or occlusion is gradual, the blood supply to the tissues and organs slowly diminishes until organ function becomes impaired.
 At this point tissue ischemia (restriction in blood supply) may manifest as specific symptoms.
 For example, temporary ischemia of the brain (commonly referred to as a transient ischemic attack) may manifest as temporary loss of vision, dizziness and impairment of balance, difficulty speaking, weakness or numbness or tingling, usually on one side of the body.
 Insufficient blood supply to the heart may cause chest pain, and ischemia of the eye may manifest as transient visual loss in one eye.
 Insufficient blood supply to the legs may manifest as calf pain when walking, while in the intestines it may present as abdominal pain after eating a meal.

 Some types of hypercholesterolemia lead to specific physical findings.
 For example, familial hypercholesterolemia (Type IIa hyperlipoproteinemia) may be associated with xanthelasma palpebrarum (yellowish patches underneath the skin around the eyelids), arcus senilis (white or gray discoloration of the peripheral cornea), and xanthomata (deposition of yellowish cholesterol-rich material) of the tendons, especially of the fingers.
 Type III hyperlipidemia may be associated with xanthomata of the palms, knees and elbows.